tmshort/qlab/streamdeck/README.md

 StreamDeck Files
 ================

-These files allow interaction with a USB modem to ring a telephone.
+These files support interaction between QLab and a StreamDeck or other controller (even the terminal).

+For StreamDeck, I recommend the **MIDI** or **OSC Remote** plug-ins; they're a bit easier than using python.

 Images
 ------